BriceChk/game_socket/README.md

 A socket.io powered microservice to enable realtime games.

-This is a class project for Reutlingen University.
+This is a class project for Reutlingen University & is used by [the Qweez app](https://github.com/BriceChk/qweez_app).

 ## Setup